Kinjalrk2k/YelpCamp/README.md

 # YelpCamp
 Colt Steele's YelpCamp project!

-This version is a part of Section 35: YelpCamp Adding Authentication
+This version is a part of Section 36: YelpCamp Cleaning up

 ## Objectives for this section
 - Users+ Comments